-- NGU is confirmed when >= 5 polys / HPF averaged over 5 most populated fields. (++/+++ PC) - In unusual circumstances (after senior discussion) NGU may be diagnosed on strength of leucocyte esterase dipstick, microscopy of centrifuged threads or clinically where microscopy is unavailable.
+- NGU is confirmed when >= 5 polys / high-power field (HPF) averaged over 5 most populated fields. (++/+++ PC). - In unusual circumstances (after senior discussion) NGU may be diagnosed on strength of leucocyte esterase dipstick, microscopy of centrifuged threads or clinically where microscopy is unavailable.